FaceCloak: Learning to Protect Face Templates: PROPOSED METHOD

 \textbf{Training:} We accept a face template $\textbf{t}$ as input.
 We then create $k$ \textit{positive} disruptors by applying input perturbations such as (i) adding Gaussian noise with \texttt{mean=0, std=0.2} and (ii) applying a mask (sampling from Bernoulli distribution with masking probability \texttt{p=0.2}) to assign some elements of template, $\textbf{t}$ to zero.
 We create $k$ negative disruptors via (i) Gram Schmidt orthogonalization, and (ii) synthetic face templates from a generative model (we use StyleGAN3~\cite{StyleGAN3} with truncation factor $\texttt{psi}=0.7$).
 Thus, we have a total of $2k + 1$ (including the original template) samples as inputs to train the neural network for 100 epochs using Adam optimizer with learning rate \texttt{lr=0.01}.
 We use thresholding to convert the real-valued outputs to binary vector as follows:

-\textbf{Loss functions:} We use three loss functions.\\ \textit{Biometric identity loss:} We use triplet learning with margin, $m$ (hyperparameter) and MSE loss using the original template as anchor ($\textbf{a}$), positive disruptors ($\textbf{p}$), and negative disruptors ($\textbf{n}$).
+\textbf{Loss functions:} We use three loss functions.\\ \textit{Biometric identity loss:} We use triplet margin with $\mathcal{L}_2$ distance loss with the original template as anchor ($\textbf{a}$), positive disruptors ($\textbf{p}$), negative disruptors ($\textbf{n}$), and a tunable margin parameter, $m$.

 \textit{Binarization loss:} Note the outputs of the neural network are $[-1,+1]$.
 To avoid loss of information after quantization to $\{-1, +1\}$, we use MSE loss between outputs before and after binarization/thresholding as follows.